aiijazfatima/dev-heatwave-genai/develop-app/develop-app.md

 This solution bridges the gap between complex database operations and user-friendly interaction, making it easy for users to leverage the power of HeatWave GenAI capabilities through a simple chat interface.

 _Note:_ This application code is intended for educational purposes only.
-It is designed to help developers learn and practice application development skills with MySQL HeatWave on OCI.
+It is designed to help developers learn and practice application development skills with HeatWave on OCI.
 The code is not designed to be used in a production environment.

 _Estimated Time:_ 20 minutes